 Pop the champagne!
-I recently celebrated my 10 year anniversary of being a landlord.
+I recently celebrated my 18-year anniversary of being a landlord.
 There have been plenty of headaches along the way, but I realized everything is fixable with time, money, and compromise.
 To celebrate, let me teach you how to minimize tenant vacancy for maximum rental income.

 I also started renting out a single family home in June 2014 after purchasing my latest house.
 This rental has proved to be a challenge in its first year given the higher price point of the house, and the multiple roommate scenario.
 One had a dog who damaged several doors and cabinet sidings.
 One tenant needed to break the lease early for a job move.
 But in the end, it all worked out thanks to a lot of scrambling.